Mathematical theory of deep learning: Stochastic gradient descent

 Finally, using $L$-smoothness

 and taking the expectation concludes the proof. \end{proof}

-The specific choice of ${h}_k$ in \eqref{eq:etak} simplifies the calculations in the proof, but it is not necessary in order for the asymptotic convergence to hold; see for instance \cite[Theorem 4.7]{doi:10.1137/16M1080173} or \cite[Chapter 4]{books/lib/BertsekasT96} for more general statements.
+The specific choice of ${h}_k$ in \eqref{eq:etak} simplifies the calculations in the proof, but it is not necessary in order for the asymptotic convergence to hold.
+Classically, convergence of SGD can be shown under similar assumptions as above for positive step sizes satisfying $\sum_{k\in\N} h_k=\infty$ and $\sum_{k\in\N}h_k^2<\infty$; see for instance \cite[Section 4]{doi:10.1137/16M1080173}, \cite[Chapter 4]{books/lib/BertsekasT96}, or \cite{RobbinsMonro} for the original reference.